ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-3. Run a job that uses the `keyref` job definition.
+3. Run a job that uses the `keyref` job.

     ```
-    ibmcloud ce job run -n keyref1 --jd keyref
+    ibmcloud ce jobrun submit --name keyref1 --job keyref
     ```
     {: pre}

-4. Display the job logs of the `keyref1` job.
-The job used the `url=myurl` key reference.
+4. Display the logs of a running instance of the `keyref1` jobrun.
+You can use the `jobrun get --name keyref1` command to display details of this jobrun including the instances of the jobrun.
+The jobrun used the `url=myurl` key reference.

     ```
-    ibmcloud ce job logs -n keyref1
+    ibmcloud ce jobrun logs --instance keyref1-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully.
+    Logging job run instance 'keyref1-0-0'...
     ...

     url=myurl